HannahKniesel/img_header/README.md

 ## Use img_header
 1. Open Terminal
 2. Open img_header.
 Example: If img_header is installed on desktop: cd "path to file"
-Tipp: write cd and drag img_header folder into Terminal
+Tipp: write cd, drag and drop img_header folder into Terminal
-3. If conda is installed, it needs to be activated: conda activate img_header
+3. Activate conda: conda activate img_header
-4. Read out tif properties: python Main.py --path "path to image" => img_header is reading tif properties
+4. Read out tif properties: python Main.py --path "path to image"
-Tipp: Drag Jeol1400 image into Terminal instead of write path manual.
+Tipp: Drag and drop Jeol1400 image into Terminal instead of write path manual.
-5. If conda is installed, it needs to be deactivated at the end: conda deactivate
+5. At the end deactivate conda: conda deactivate

 ## Example
 ![Example of using img_header for Jeol1400 images](Example.PNG)